spacelift-io/terraform-provider-spacelift/.github/pull_request_template.md

 - [ ] Pull Request is no longer marked as "draft"
 - [ ] Reviewers have been assigned
 - [ ] Changes have been reviewed by at least one other engineer
+- [ ] The target branch is `future` unless the change is going directly into production